 Most manufacturers do not have in-house laboratories that can do this kind of analysis as it relates to surface chemistry and adhesion processes.
 They often have to look outside their own company for this expertise.
 Outsourcing this testing can be the absolute best way to understand how to control and monitor adhesion in production processes.

-- Determine what good adhesion and surface quality look like to your specific process
+- Determine what good adhesion and surface quality look like in your specific process

 - Develop appropriate tests to gather data through the use of highly sophisticated surface chemical analysis equipment

-- Provide accurate interpretation of data through experience and a deep knowledge of material systems
+- Provide accurate interpretation of data through experience and deep knowledge of material systems

 - Partner with you to translate data into actionable steps in the form of a roadmap to meet goals

 Surface science laboratories employ several surface chemical analysis instruments in order to understand the molecular condition of the material surface.
 Adhesion is fundamentally a chemical reaction between a surface and what it is being bonded to.
-This reaction occurs at the top few molecular layers of the surface so equipment used to evaluate surface condition needs to be sensitive to that kind of minutiae.
+This reaction occurs at the top few molecular layers of the surface, so the equipment used to evaluate surface conditions needs to be sensitive to that kind of minutiae.

 Common equipment used in surface science analysis are: